Xilinx/Vitis-Tutorials/Hardware_Acceleration/Introduction/02-aligned-memory-allocation.md

 microseconds to ensure the buffers are aligned when we allocate them, we can save orders of magnitude more time later when those buffers are consumed.

-Also note that as expected in this use case, the software runtime is the same.
+Also note that as expected in this use-case, the software runtime is the same.
 We're changing the alignment of the allocated memory, but otherwise it's normal userspace memory allocation.

 ## Extra Exercises